PathoScope/PathoScope/README.md

 ####  6. Support and Contact

-Pathoscope is developed at the JohnsonLab in Boston University.
+Pathoscope is developed at the JohnsonLab at Boston University and the CrandallLab at George Washington University.

 W. Evan Johnson, Ph.D.
 Division of Computational Biomedicine